Binary Search Tree in Action (Basic Operations)

 }

-// get the minimum node of the right subtree
+// Get the smallest node in the right subtree

 TreeNode minNode = getMin(root.right);

-// delete the minimum node of the right subtree
+// Delete the smallest node in the right subtree

 root.right = deleteNode(root.right, minNode.val);

-// replace the root node with the minimum node of the right subtree
+// Replace root node with the smallest node in the right subtree

 minNode.left = root.left;